-We rely on third party manufacturers to produce commercial supplies of DSUVIA in the United States, commercial supplies of Zalviso in Europe, and clinical supplies of Zalviso in the United States, and will rely on third party manufacturers to produce DZUVEO for Aguettant and on Aguettant to produce commercial supplies of our product candidates, if approved, in the United States.
+We rely on third party manufacturers to produce commercial supplies of DSUVIA in the United States, and DZUVEO for Aguettant in Europe, and will rely on Aguettant to produce commercial supplies of our PFS product candidates, if approved, in the United States.
 The failure of third-party manufacturers to provide us with adequate commercial and clinical supplies could result in a material adverse effect on our business.